lkp25/BATTLE-CITY-VARIATION-game/README.md

 - optimized tanks' movement speed
 - perfected tank-obstacle collision detection, added strict block-movement functionality when tank triaes to run through the obstacle with movement being unlocked after the obstacle is destroyed.

+//06.03.2021
+- fixed a bug related to strange movent after colliding with obstacle - if after collision player was pressing movement keys fast, tank was being teleported to the other side of the obstacle (very weird-looking behavior, not very common but annoying nevertheless).
+Collision detecting method was changed and implemented in the movement function directly like for player - player collision.
+Previously it was being called directly by Main Executor Interval, now is a dependency of movement function.